 Ocean Theme Fun Preschool Unit

-Explore the ocean with this fun themed unit for preschoolers.
-The unit is filled with hands-on activities to support math, literacy, music, and more.
+Explore the ocean with this study unit prepared for you and your preschoolers.
+The thematic unit is filled with hands-on activities to support math, literacy, music, and more.

 Privacy and Disclosure for information on cookies and affiliates

 What do you love most about the seaside?
-Swimming?
+Splashing in the water?
 Collecting shells?
-Spotting a sand dollar?
+Feeling the sand between your toes?

 There's so much to explore in and around the ocean: sea creatures, sea moss, rocks and sand, ocean waves.
 And there are so many ways to build interest and engagement with your preschoolers.